-To support Voice Over IP (VoIP) services, space will be made available to place a VoIP gateway/Media Pack.
-Unless impractical for a specific implementation, SBC's will be placed in the MDF's, with riser trunks feeding IDF's.
-In the MDF, blocks/panels supporting IDF copper trunks will be blue.
+To support Voice Over IP (VoIP) services, space will be made available to install a VoIP gateway/Media Pack (generally 1U) and horizontal cable management (2U).
+Unless impractical for a specific implementation, Media Packs will be placed in the MDF's, with voice riser trunks feeding IDF's.
+If a Media Pack that is greater than 8 ports is to be installed, an appropriate data panel will accompany it.
+Note that these panels may require a 50-pin telco/Amphenol connection.
+NOTE: 4 and 8 port Media Packs do not require an accompanying panel, but will require a shelf.

+Blocks/panels supporting IDF voice copper trunks and/or Media Packs will be blue.
 If color panels are not available, icons are acceptable.
 Whether initially using them or not, all panels must support snap-on icons.
 Standard bundled voice-grade copper will be used for these trunks.